blosavio/chlog/README.md

         </dt>
         <dd>
           <p>
-            A change that can be installed with zero other adjustments and the consuming software will work as before.
-Otherwise, the change is <a href=
+            A change that can be installed with zero other adjustments and the consuming software will work exactly as before.
+Otherwise, the change is
-            "#breaking"><em>breaking</em></a>.
+            <a href="#breaking"><em>breaking</em></a>.
           </p>
         </dd>
       </dl>